Time-stamped data

 We will use a special tool for that, TreeAnnotator.

-For “Node heights”, choose “Mean heights”.
+- For “Node heights”, choose “Common Ancestor heights”;

-This setup will take the set of trees in the tree log file, and summarize it with a single maximum clade credibility (MCC) tree.
-The MCC tree is the tree that has the largest clade probability product across all nodes.
-Divergence times will reflect the mean ages of each node, and those times will be annotated with their 95% HPD intervals.
-TreeAnnotator will also display the posterior clade credibility of each node in the MCC tree.
+The setup described above will take the set of trees in the tree log file and summarize it with a single MAP tree using the CCD0 method.
+Divergence times will reflect the average ages of each node summarised by the selected method, and these times will be annotated with their 95% highest posterior density (HPD) intervals.
+TreeAnnotator will also display the posterior clade credibility of each node in the MAP tree.
+More details on summarizing trees can be found in beast2.org/summarizing-posterior-trees/.

 Visualizing the trees